My very first sliding compound miter saw was both the best investment I’ve ever made and yet the scariest one I’ve ever

 There are a couple of features that are unique to sliding compound miter saws that you might not have already been thinking about when preparing for your purchase.
 These aren’t always standard, so if you want one or more of them, you’ll need to make sure they are an option with the saws you’re considering.

-This feature is gaining popularity that so many models now include it.
+This feature is gaining popularity, and so many models now include it.
 It is usually professionals who don’t care as much for this feature.
 Most hobbyists or those who are doing projects at home for themselves seem to really like this feature, though.

 Another extra feature you can look for is clear-cutting guards.
 You can see directly through these, which can make your project much easier to finish, especially when paired with the laser.

 You can see the saw move right through the wood as you are actually cutting it.
 Again, this feature tends to be most useful for those who are less confident in their ability to keep the cut precise on their own while slicing through something requiring finesse like crown molding.

 Remember that what is most important is that you choose the saw best suited for your predicted projects.
 You might not need the most powerful motor or the saw with the greatest cutting capacity.

 In addition, know that the most expensive option isn’t always the best.
 You need to make your decision based on your specific needs, and, in the end, you might not need the fanciest and most expensive saw on the market.